ypaulsussman/yblog/content/other_peoples_lines.md

 One has to be a lowbrow, a bit of a murderer, to be a politician, ready and willing to see people sacrificed, slaughtered, for the sake of an idea, whether a good one or a bad one. -Henry Miller, writer (1891-1980)

-Everything secret degenerates, even the administration of justice; nothing is safe that does not show how it can bear discussion and publicity. –Lord Acton, historian (1834-1902)
+Everything secret degenerates, even the administration of justice; nothing is safe that does not show how it can bear discussion and publicity. -Lord Acton, historian (1834-1902)

 If you don't find God in the next person you meet, it is a waste of time looking for him further. -Mahatma Gandhi (1869-1948)